yousef19-meet/y2s18-python_review/lab/README.md

 the original secret message was.

 7. Try out your `encode` function and send your friend a coded_message.
 You should receive one from them, in return.
-Use your `decode` function to figure out what they're telling you~
+Use your `decode` function to figure out what they're telling you!